 Local 481 News

-As we enter the Fall season, unfortunately we have been hit again with rather unpleasant circumstances.
+As we continue through the summer season, unfortunately we have once again been hit with unpleasant circumstances.

-It is with the heaviest of hearts that we send our sincere condolences to Leo, Maria and Connie’s entire families, including their friends and coworkers.
-Please know that they will be forever missed, but never forgotten.
+It is with the heaviest of hearts that we send our sincere condolences to the Hawken family and their many dear friends and coworkers.
+Thank you for sharing Brother Hawken with us.
+Please know that he will be forever missed, but never forgotten.

 On the political front, David Alvarez has been seated to serve the remaining months of Lorena Gonzalez’s 80th State Assembly District term.
 Under Lorena Gonzalez’s tenure, the 80th Assembly District has been front and center for pursuing the enhancement of working family rights throughout the State of California and has served as a model that other States have adopted.
 We will be monitoring how David Alvarez performs in his new role in the 80th District.
 Details regarding the results and the impact of legislation from the 80th on working families are forthcoming in future issues of this publication.